Tennessee Court Records

 What is Tennessee Child Support?

-Child support is a court decree of financial commitment, binding spouses embroiled in a dissolution proceeding, and compelling those spouses to arrange for the suitable support and maintenance of children (Tenn.
-Code Ann. § 36–5–101)..
+Child support is a court decree of financial commitment that binds spouses embroiled in a dissolution proceeding.
+It compels them to arrange for the suitable support and maintenance of children (Tenn.
+Code Ann. § 36–5–101).

-The parent that has primary custody of a minor is known as the custodial parent or receiving partner.
-He/she typically contributes a lesser amount of child support.
+The parent with primary custody of a minor is the custodial parent or receiving partner.
+They typically contribute a lesser amount of child support.
 The other parent shares custody via parenting time and is known as the non-custodial parent or paying partner.
-Generally, the non-custodial parent makes more contribution to child support in this state.
+Generally, the non-custodial parent contributes more to child support in this state.

 What Does Child Support Cover in Tennessee?

-Child support payments must suffice for the support and maintenance of a child in Tennessee.
-Ergo, the payable amount must cover the necessary expenses incurred in training a healthy child in Tennessee.
-These include:
+Child support payments should suffice for the support and maintenance of a child in Tennessee.
+Ergo, the payable amount is expected to cover the necessary expenses incurred in training a healthy child in Tennessee.
+These generally include:

 - Food